 I have been working with Java ever since it was first released to the public.
 My first tutorial on "Sockets Programming with...

 Updates: - 4/20/2007: Added TS-7498 - 4/24/2007: Removed duplicated session - 4/25/2007: Added BlackBerry sessions & party - 4/26/2007: Updated CommunityOne session times and order - 5/04/2007: Added robosapiens contest, announcements, participation in CommunityOne talkJavaOne 2007 in San Francisco is almost upon us (May 8 - 11).
 It is again shaping up to packed with information and exciting...

 You probably already know that CVM is written in C. So what happens from the VM's launched (invoking the C main() function) all the way till the first line of Java code in your main() method is executed?
-There is a lot going on during that, and we usually refer that as the VM bootstrap.
+There is a lot going on during that period, and we usually refer to this as the VM bootstrap.
 This article will explain the details of the CVM bootstrapping and initialization process.

 Sun Tech Days is like a well-oiled machine.
 It keeps rolling around the world, delivering in-depth technical content to local developers, informing about what's new and cool, and connecting people, communities, and Sun.

 The experience of being at a Tech Days event is always new and unique with each new location.
 Meeting folks face to face, exchanging ideas, answering questions, and establishing...